 A medical educator and disruptor, Dr. Zoffness is a regular on popular podcasts and healthcare shows.
 Her episodes on The New York Times' Ezra Klein Show

 , ZDoggMD, and The Jordan Harbinger Show are viral sensations with over 6 million views and downloads.
 She trains leaders in pain medicine and is regular speaker at hospital Grand Rounds and international conferences.

 Dr. Zoffness is the author of The Pain Management Workbook

-, a guide for healthcare providers and adults living with chronic pain; and The Chronic Pain and Illness Workbook for Teens
+, a revolutionary treatment guide for healthcare providers and adults living with pain.
+She also wrote The Chronic Pain and Illness Workbook for Teens

-Dr. Zoffness is the Co-President of the American Association of Pain Psychology, and serves on the board of the Society of Pediatric Pain Medicine.
-She is a 2021 Mayday Fellow and consults on the development of integrative pain programs around the world.
+Dr. Zoffness serves on the Board of Directors of the U.S. Association of the Study of Pain and consults on the development of integrative pain programs around the world.

 Dr. Zoffness was trained at Brown University, where she majored in Human Biology: Brain and Behavior and conducted her honors thesis on pain neuroscience.
 She earned a Masters degree in Psychology at Columbia University, a second Masters at SDSU, and a PhD in Clinical Psychology at UCSD.
 Dr. Z completed additional pre- and post-doctoral training at NYU, Rockefeller University, and Mt.
 Sinai Hospital in NYC.
 She is a former science writer for Natural History

 magazine and is a dedicated butterfly-chaser.